Save-Dao/guide/docs/glossary.md

 sidebar_label: Glossary
 ---

-A running list of Raid Guild nomenclature.
+A running list of Adbongo nomenclature.
 Always evolving, forever in progress…

 #### Async